 Oh there is that fake front man for Monsanto and friends again, talking about those of us who choose local and organic: "There is a political cache to it.
 I am purer than thou... blah blah blah..."
 Really?
 Really?
 It's that elitist name-calling tactic brought out again, and again.

 I admit I may be a bit biased toward organic and fresh local food, because I actually have become much healthier from changing my food quality this past year.
 Also you should also know that I don't drink coffee, and I don't eat pesticides daily if I can avoid them!
 So how can I know anything?
 I only have my personal results.
 Call me elitist all you want but, I am not interested in the "food-like-stuffs" from dudes in white lab coats.
+Check out my post on how they got you to eat more cheese on everything, and overdose on fat, sugar and salt products here.

 Do your own food research, and do not get it from celebrity TV people, television shows, or ads.
 Make extra sure it is not coming from fake deceptive front group propaganda experts, or paid scientists either.
 Get it from people who tell you who they represent, and who use actual unbiased scientific findings.
 Not science rigged so the outcome represents what the seller and a corporation wants it to look like.
 Oh what a concept.